gpeterso/alma-role-toggler/README.md

 # Alma Role Toggler

-Alma CloudApp that enables role managers to quickly activate/deactivate a user's roles.
+Alma Cloud App that enables role managers to quickly activate/deactivate a user's roles.

+## Usage

+Check out [Yoel's blog post](https://developers.exlibrisgroup.com/blog/how-to-install-and-use-the-role-toggler-cloud-app/) for details on installing and using the role toggler app.

 ## Need help?
 Found a bug?

 [Please open an issue](../../issues)